madprops/githop/README.md

 Currently a [Firefox addon](https://addons.mozilla.org/en-US/firefox/addon/githop/).

-Find GitHub locations quickly using your browser's history.
+Find visited GitHub locations quickly using different filters.

+All the information is gathered from the browser's history, it does zero network requests.

 ![](https://i.imgur.com/3PHqOaG.jpg)